 Due to this generalization, the ancient menstrual rituals that were centred on the mental and spiritual power of a woman began to be forcibly enforced as with the corrupt age knowledge took a back seat, and superstitions were allowed to reign.

 Read about other superstitions in India and their scientific reasons – Superstitions India

 Life itself is cosmic energy, that activates and keeps our otherwise decomposing flesh alive.
 Paramahansa Yogananda quotes, “The seventh centre, in the cerebrum, is the reservoir where the cosmic life-energy is stored, to be drawn upon as needed to sustain and activate the body.
 It is the accumulation of life-energy in the brain that one sees as stars or a flash of light if the head sustains a hard blow: the energy has been forcibly displaced”.

 The physiological functions of a body are fuelled by certain energies known as bio-energies, or in the Vedic language Doshas.
-An individual is made of three types of Doshas- Vata, Pitta and Kapha, or in other words air, fire and water.
-These three elements that constitute all forms of life, not only human beings play a significant role during the monthly cycle of periods, as periods are a time to cleanse oneself of all the excess impurities.
+The creation of an individual is of three types of Doshas- Vata, Pitta and Kapha.
+In other words air, fire and water, constitute all forms of life.
+Here human beings play a significant role during the monthly cycle of periods, as periods is the time to cleanse oneself of all the excess impurities.

 The Vata dosha, which is air is responsible for the downward flow of energy during menstruation.
-So, many prescriptions were formulated by the Vedic seers to prevent any interference with this downward flow of energy.
-As it may turn out detrimental for the woman.
-Menstruation also enables a woman to absorb other forms of energy from her environment, around which most of the myths and taboos have surfaced.
+So, many prescriptions were formulated by the Vedic seers to prevent any interference with this downward flow of energy, as it may turn out detrimental for the woman.
+Menstruation also enables a woman to absorb other forms of energy from her environment, around which the myths and taboos have surfaced.